 - Connect the GodFather directly to a PC or Mac using a USB cable.
 This should be a direct connection and not via a USB hub.
 The GodFather integral connection is USB Type 'B'. - 2.
 Ensure the PC/ Mac is powered on and has a reliable Internet connection.
 Also ensure The GodFather is powered up and on. - 3.
 Press (Menu) to open the menu options. - 4.
 Open the web browser tool, from the Enjoy Electronic site. - 5.
 Turn (Menu) to choose 'Software Update'.
-Press (Menu) to select. - 6.
-On the web browser:- - Click the "Connect" button on the web page browser. - A window will appear with the list of devices.
-Select the option 'DFU in FS Mode'. - To flash the latest version: Press 'UPDATE' for the selection titled, 'Flash the latest "The GodFather" Firmware!'. - Alternatively, select a device and an old firmware release from the drop down menu.
-Then press the "PROGRAM" button - The progress bar will display the firmware being downloaded and installed.
-The progress bar will indicate when the process is complete.
+Press (Menu) to select.
+A prompt 'This will stop all processes.
+Press menu to continue' will be displayed. - 6.
+Press (Menu) again to continue update.
+A pop up message will remind not to power down during update. - 7.
+On the web browser and pop-up pages:- - Click the "Connect" button on the web page browser. - A pop-up window will appear with the list of devices.
+Select and highlight the option 'Daisy Bootloader' then Press 'Connect'. - To flash the latest version: Press 'PROGRAM' in the programming section of the web browser page. - The firmware will be installed on The GodFather. - 8.
+The GodFather will restart with the new firmware.

-6 .3 Factory Reset
+6.3 Factory Reset

-TI st pr he possibility to reset all parameters and settings to an original 'factory ate' is possible.
-This is a process that is not recommended to use unless roblems exist or advised to so when receiving technical support.
+The possibility to reset all parameters and settings to an original 'factory state' is possible.
+This is a process that is not recommended to use unless problems exist or advised to so when receiving technical support.

 FACTORY RESET

-1. Power off The GodFather.

-2. Hold [Off] button.

-3. While holding the off button restore power to the unit.

-4. The GodFather will start in a diagnostic mode and reset the parameters to the original factory state.
-However this is not yet the normal operating mode.

-5. Power off The GodFather again.

-6. Restore power to The GodFather once more.
+- 1. Power off The GodFather. - 2.
+Hold [Off] button. - 3.
+While holding the off button restore power to the unit. - The GodFather will start in a diagnostic mode and reset the parameters to the original factory state.
+However this is not yet the normal operating mode. - 5.
+Power off The GodFather again. - 6.
+Restore power to The GodFather once more.
 This will revert to normal operating mode after the factory reset has been performed.

-Image: Second state sta